 There is also the ability to enable live arbs, although this is recommended for experienced arbitrage bettors only.

 The BetSlayer arbing software is pretty light on features on the whole, but otherwise a decent enough option.

 The 7 day limit will not appeal to those who plan on using the free software for a long time, but for those who are planning on upgrading eventually, 7 days is more than enough time to decide if you like it or not.

-Access the BetSlayer free arbitrage betting software by clicking on the button below.
+Access the BetSlayer free sure betting software by clicking on the button below.